midnightntwrk/midnight-template-repo/SECURITY.md

 - Step-by-step instructions to reproduce the issue
 - Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit the issue
-- This information will help us triage your report more quickly.
+- This information will help us triage your report more quickly

 A maintainer will acknowledge the report within three (3) business days, and will send a more detailed response within an additional three (3) business days